Fsu0413/QtCompile/content/Miscellaneous/NotesForThisRepo.en.md

 It uses completely different base structure than desktop and mobile one - it does not use current existing free software like Qt Base, etc..

 I did no studying or investigating about that part since my development at work has no relationship with Qt, so the above words is all I know about it.

-## Qt 6 support platforms (updated {{% date 2024 3 24 %}})

-See {{% QtBug 113979 "Qt 6.6 TQC Supported Targets" %}} and its predecessors.

-Currently I am building Qt 6 for following platforms:

-Windows 11 - VS2019, x86_64, host and target
-Windows 11 - VS2022, x86_64 / arm64, host and target
-Windows 11 - MinGW, x86_64, host and target
-macOS 13 - toolchain provided by Apple with AppleClang, x86_64 / arm64_v8a, host and target, universal
-Android - NDK, arm / x86 / arm64 / x86_64, target only.
-No x86 builds after 6.3
-WebAssembly - emscripten, target only
-Linux - toolchain provided by RedHat modified by Rocky Linux developers with GCC, x86_64, host only

-Qt 6.2 is LTS release, but with Qt offering changes 2020 Qt 6.2 release to community comes one year later than it is released to commericial users.
-I will add bulid for static version for Qt 6.2, but I don't exactly know how Qt guys operate with their release...

-I am using OpenSSL 3 series for Qt 6.2 onwards.

 ## GPG sign (Updated {{% date 2021 2 6 %}})